HiveRunner/HiveRunner/README.md

          public HiveShell hiveShell;

 Note that the *autostart = false* is needed for the interactive mode.
 It can be left out when running with only annotations.

+### Sequence files
+If you work with __sequence files__ (Or anything else than regular text files) make sure to take a look at [ResourceOutputStreamTest](/src/test/java/com/klarna/hiverunner/ResourceOutputStreamTest.java) for an example of how to use the new method [HiveShell](src/main/java/com/klarna/hiverunner/HiveShell.java)\#getResourceOutputStream to manage test input data.

 3. Understand a little bit of the order of execution